 I would like to offer some insights into this poorly understood religious/spiritual movement called Gnosticism.
-The earliest phases of this tradition, I believe, help to point us in the direction of this Wisdom New Dispensation.
+The earliest phases of this tradition, I believe, helps to point us in the direction of this Wisdom New Dispensation.
 Please note, I am not promoting Gnosticism as being THE carrier of truth and I do not consider myself to be a “practicing” gnostic.
 Rather, I honor how this incredibly rich religious tradition has fed into the underground streams of so many depth and wisdom traditions, from the Kabbalah to the Cathars, from medieval alchemy to Carl Jung.
-This multi-streamed “esoteric” tradition, sometimes referred to as the Perennial Philosophy, is vast and I believe its many rivulets, including Gnosticism, are attempting to grasp phenomena that is far beyond any one group’s capacity to fully systematize.
+This multi-streamed “esoteric” tradition, related to what has been termed the Perennial Philosophy, is vast and I believe its many rivulets, including Gnosticism, are attempting to grasp phenomena that is far beyond any one group’s capacity to fully systematize.

 This is not to be confused with the term “agnostic”, meaning “I don’t know and I don’t pretend to know”.
-Some would argue that is the best bottom line for everybody to stay humble with “beginner’s mind”.
-However, this is different from what is being presented here.
+Some would argue that this is the best bottom line for everybody to stay humble with “beginner’s mind”.
+As helpful as this may be, however, agnosticism is different from what is being presented here.

 Gnosticism is a religious and spiritual movement that emerged generally after 100 CE (2nd century) and flourished for roughly 300 years before it was largely extinguished or assimilated into orthodox Christianity (and neo-Platonism).
 It spanned a wide distance from Rome to Babylon, but it originated primarily in two locations; Alexandria Egypt and in the ancient regions of northern Syria, specifically in a city called Edessa, in modern day Sanliurfa in southern Turkey.
 Judea/Palestine is an important epicenter of this movement as well but it was quickly run out of town, generally in 1st/2nd centuries, and so had little chance of finding roots there.